tawfiqkhalilieh/stockfish-native/README.md

 - `depth`: The search depth.
 - `count`: The number of top moves to return.

-Returns a list of top moves.
+Returns a tuple of top moves.

 ### `client.stop()`